 - Organization's name

-- Organization's faculty/staff advisor
+- Organization's faculty/staff advisor name and email

 - Mission statement